Guidance on powers of entry and how they are created or modified, using the Protection of Freedoms Act 2012.

 - add safeguards to powers where they are weak or missing

 - consolidate groups of similar powers to improve transparency

-Review of all powers of entry
+Review of all powers of entry (2013 to2014)

-- should have further safeguards added to it
+- needed further safeguards

-On 8 December 2014 the Home Secretary laid before Parliament a new code of practice on powers of entry.
+On 8 December 2014, the Home Secretary laid before Parliament a new code of practice on powers of entry.
 Following the approval of Parliament, the code came into force on 6 April 2015.

-Relevant persons exercising a power of entry must have regard to this new code before, during and after exercising powers of entry (unless the exercise of that power is subject to another statutory code of practice - for example, Police and Criminal Evidence Act (PACE) Code B).
+Relevant persons exercising a power of entry must have regard to this code before, during and after exercising powers of entry (unless the exercise of that power is subject to another statutory code of practice - for example, Police and Criminal Evidence Act (PACE) Code B).